fkpwolf/blog/_posts/2022/2022-6-1-linux-cmd-tips.md

 sudo nvme list
 sudo nvme smart-log /dev/nvme0n1

-Samba sometimes need create user: smbpasswd -a linuxsir. 'root' user is not permitted.
-Sometimes need "chmod 777 /mnt/sda1” if only read & can’t write.
+Samba sometimes need create user: `smbpasswd -a linuxsir`. 'root' user is not permitted.
+Sometimes need `chmod 777 /mnt/sda1` if only read & can’t write.
 New samba looks having better UX: just add/append below to /etc/samba/smb.conf.
 Then ok.
-Restart is not need.
+Restart is not needed.

 ### Network
 Ubuntu: netplan

 ### Binary file
-To list a binary dependency library: “ldd file", or use "readelf -a file".
+To list a binary dependency library: `ldd file`, or use `readelf -a file`.

-run "readelf -a portal" and find line as below:
+run `readelf -a portal` and find line as below:
-      [Requesting program interpreter: /lib/ld-linux-armhf.so.3] Then run "ln -s /lib/ld-linux.so.3 /lib/ld-linux-armhf.so.3".
+      [Requesting program interpreter: /lib/ld-linux-armhf.so.3] Then run `ln -s /lib/ld-linux.so.3 /lib/ld-linux-armhf.so.3`.

-readelf -a /usr/arm-linux-gnueabihf/lib/libm.so.6 | grep FP
+`readelf -a /usr/arm-linux-gnueabihf/lib/libm.so.6 | grep FP`

-nm a.so
+`nm a.so`

 `strings a.so` #print printable string.